The Consequences of Eating Too Much After Gastric Sleeve Surgery

 Schedule a Consultation at Tijuana Bariatrics

 If you would like to learn more about gastric sleeve surgery and all of your options for advanced surgical weight loss, be sure to contact our weight loss surgery center today.
-Dr. Garcia and Dr. Vazquez will be more than happy to answer all questions that you may have in order to help you achieve a more ideal body mass.
+Our doctors will be more than happy to answer all questions that you may have in order to help you achieve a more ideal body mass.